Travelling to Singapore? Check out our guide to finding the best prepaid SIM card

 TripAdvisor tips for the best SIM cards and where to buy them

-While it’s well known for reviews, booking hotels, flights and vacations, TripAdvisor also has many user comments that can help guide you through what SIM cards have been tried and tested in Singapore.
+While it’s well known for reviews, booking hotels, flights and holidays, TripAdvisor also has many user comments that can help guide you through what SIM cards have been tried and tested in Singapore.

 “Passports aren’t a must to purchase a SIM card but some shops do ask to see it, so take it along just to be sure.”